 Are foxes known to enter homes or yards?

-While foxes usually stay out of homes and other inhabited structures, they often invade residential areas to look for food or shelter.
+While foxes usually stay out of homes (though they may enter if they detect food) and other inhabited structures, they often invade residential areas to look for food or shelter.
 Garbage cans, gardens, and livestock commonly attract hungry foxes.
 The pests will also construct dens in the crawlspaces under decks, porches, and sheds.

 Do foxes harm people or property?